 Pros and Cons of the Exchange Platform

-One of the main advantages of using Poloniex is the huge range of cryptocurrencies it lists.
+One of the main advantages of using Poloniex is the huge range of cryptocurrencies.
 This includes major coins such as Ripple, Steem, Monero and Bitcoin Cash.
-However, Poloniex also lists lots of smaller cryptocurrencies like BlackCoin, Bela and Burst!
+However, Poloniex also lists smaller cryptocurrencies like BlackCoin, Bela and Burst!

 The fact that Poloniex is based in the U.S. is also an advantage, as government regulation is very strict.
 This means that the exchange must make sure that they make every effort to keep customer funds safe, as well as make sure they keep crime away.
 Otherwise, if anything bad happens, Poloniex knows that U.S. regulators will fine them lots of money.
 So, is Poloniex safe?
 Well, I would most certainly say so!

 A further advantage of using Poloniex is that it has very large amounts of liquidity, especially with altcoin pairings.
 This is important, as it means you will always find someone to trade with and it reduces the risks of volatility.

 When it comes to fees, Poloniex is one of the best in the industry for making deposits and withdrawals.
 This is because you will only ever pay the blockchain transaction fee!
 There are lots of other cryptocurrency exchanges that make a profit when you withdraw your funds, which isn’t really fair as they make money from you every time you trade too.